Chain Reaction Accidents

 First and foremost, if visibility is low due to weather, road conditions, etc., stay in your car until emergency personnel arrive so that you are not struck by another car approaching the scene of the accident.
 Two, as with most accidents, photographs of the cars and the overall scene are tremendously helpful when later making a claim.
 Likewise, securing the names and contact information of eyewitnesses is incredibly valuable.
-For more tips on what to do after any type of car accident, click here.
+We have an FAQ page with helpful information such as What to Do After Any Type of Car Accident.
 Finally, if you suffered serious injuries, contact a lawyer who can help you receive all of the compensation to which you are entitled from all at-fault parties.

 At The Law Offices of John Day, P.C. we offer a free, no-obligation consultation for all accident cases, and our award-winning lawyers handle all accident cases on a contingency basis so we only get paid if we win.
 And unlike some lawyers, we advance all case expenses without charging interest, so that you do not have to pay anything out of pocket to pursue your rights.
-For more information on how we handle fees and expenses, click here.
-To get started, just give us a call at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866.812.8787 (toll-free).
+To get started, give us a call at one of our three convenient Middle Tennessee locations:

 Other Things You May Want to Know: